rgeraldes24/solc/docs/examples/micropayment.rst

     // SPDX-License-Identifier: GPL-3.0
     pragma solidity >=0.7.0 <0.9.0;
-    // This will report a warning due to deprecated selfdestruct contract SimplePaymentChannel {
+    contract SimplePaymentChannel {
         address payable public sender;      // The account sending payments. address payable public recipient;   // The account receiving the payments.